ubsuny/23-Homework2G3/documentation.md

   plt.show()
 ```

 ## Execution Time of a Program Calculating Trace of a square Matrix

 ![Execution Time of a Program Calculating Trace of a square Matrix](Execution%20Time.png)

 - EinSum is the slowest
 - SymPy is the second slowest
-- NumPy, List Comprehension, For Loop, and While Loop take similar time
+- NumPy, List Comprehension, For Loop, and While Loop take a similar time
-- Eigenvalues is the second fastest
+- Eigenvalues is the second-fastest
 - Recursion is the fastest

 Execution time varies each time

 ## Unit test

 We use the `unittest` module to create unit tests to verify the correctness of the `recursive_trace` function.